KansasCityWomeninTechnology/cocktails-worksheets/docs/html/homework/troubleshooting.md

         </body>
     </html>
     ```

-3. Save the file and open it in your Google Chrome browser.

 4. The first thing to fix is that our image is not displayed underneath the first paragraph.
 See if you can make the image show up by editing the HTML.